 Such a great At-Home Essential that is surprisingly easy to sew and a pure pleasure to own!

-3 yards of honeycomb weave IL015 WHITE Medium Weight Linen
+We used 3 yards of honeycomb weave, but you can use any of the IL015 Medium Weight Linen

 Matching sewing thread